yuruki/camel-scr/README.md

 })
 ```

-Then implement *getRouteBuilders()* which returns the routes you want to run.
-And finally provide the default configuration on class level as well:
+Then implement *getRouteBuilders()* which should return the Camel routes you want to run.
+And finally provide the default configuration with:

 ```
 @Properties({